 d) Your baby asleep with the caption.
 ‘She is so cute – when she is asleep!’

-7) Make sure your Facebook status updates are about how your babies are ‘still not asleep’!
+7) Make sure your Facebook status updates are about how your babies are sleeping, not sleeping, walking, talking or have just had a shit so big it leaked out of their nappy.

-9) Ensure your toddler screams loudly at all of your male friends.
+9) Ensure your child screams loudly at all of your male friends.

 10) THE THREE Ps.
 Puke, pee and poo.
 Ensure your baby deposits one, or ideally all of the above on your friends whenever they visit.